 Most of us have felt stuck with a bad investment at some point in our lives.
 Thinking that it might be worse somewhere else, we stick with the bad investment hoping that it will eventually work in our favor.
 We also see this happen to many small businesses who feel stuck with their current Merchant Account Provider.
-Finding a new Merchant Account provider can seem complicated and overwhelming and at times it may seem easier to just stick it out.
+Switching Merchant Account Providers can seem complicated and overwhelming and at times it may seem easier to just stick it out.
 Does this sound familiar?
-“I will wait just one more month, continuously hoping to receive a rate reduction, free equipment or better services, just to postpone leaving my current provider again and again.”
+“I will wait just one more month, continuously hoping to receive a rate reduction, free equipment or better services, just to postpone Switching Merchant Account Providers again and again.”

 So how do you know when it is time to leave your current merchant account provider?

 In our 25+ years of experience in Merchant Account Services, we have repeatedly experienced how sticking with the wrong merchant account provider can cost your business a great deal of money.
 Without proper plans for a small businesses current growth and future growth, the wrong merchant account solution can be a nightmare.
 A good merchant account provider is constantly monitoring your merchant account to make sure you are receiving the most competitive fees for your situation.

 Most merchant account provider’s can you give you the best rates with an established credit history and business history.
 Most new businesses are not eligible for these fees and have to pay slightly higher fees to offset the risk.
 However, as you gain credit and business history, your merchant account provider should be ready to incorporate that into your account.
 This means that you fall into the lower risk category and your fees should reflect this.

 We typically recommend our customers spend time every six months, looking through their merchant account statement as well as talking to their sales agent just to ensure that they are always getting the best rates and services possible.
 If it’s a hassle for you to do this with your current merchant account provider we urge you to consider Switching Merchant Account Providers.

 Things to Look for When Reviewing Your Merchant Account